deammion/Engr-Project/architecture_design/architecture-design.md

 The two most important scenarios for our MVP are:

-* The website can run in the collection phase, with no disruptions to the user of the website, and collect the HTML of the website.
+* The website can run in the collection phase, with no disruptions to the user, and collect the HTML response of the website.

 ![Collection Scenario Diagram](collectionScenario.PNG)